socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 ### Hints and Pitfalls to Avoid

 * Do not mechanically turn all application domain (micro-)layer artifacts such as Domain-Driven Design (DDD) pattern instances or facades into (micro-)services, but follow a recognized or homegrown identification method.
 For instance, the DDD *Bounded Context* is seen to form an upper boundary for microservice size, while *Aggregates* serve as lower boundary. <!-- TODO ICSA 2021 paper, EP21 paper -->
-* Reuse already modelled data representation elements if possible (for instance, consider microformats or schema.org).
+* Reuse already modeled data representation elements if possible (for instance, consider microformats or schema.org).
-* Prioritize the nonfunctional requirements as many of them conflict with each other.
-Define a [Service Level Agreement](SDPR-ServiceLevelAgreement.md) with at least one service level objective per operation (or endpoint).
+* Prioritize the non-functional requirements as many of them conflict with each other.
+Define a [Service Level Agreement (SLA)](SDPR-ServiceLevelAgreement.md) with at least one service level objective per operation (or endpoint).
-* Specify at least one API test case per user story and API operation.
+* Specify at least one API test case per [User Story](DPR-UserStory.md) and API operation.
 Evaluate whether your API design and implementation can benefit from [Test-Driven Development (TDD)](https://www.agilealliance.org/glossary/tdd/) and [Behavior-Driven Development (BDD)](https://dannorth.net/introducing-bdd/) and supporting tools such as [Cucumber](https://cucumber.io/).

 <!-- From JUG 2019 slide (is there a newer version?) -->

-The book "Implementing Domain-Driven Design" by V. Vernon provides the following more platform- and technology-specific advice (enhanced with insights from and blog posts and presentations):
+The book "Implementing Domain-Driven Design" by Vaughn Vernon (@Vernon:2013) provides the following more platform- and technology-specific advice (enhanced with insights from blog posts and presentations):

 * Avoid 1:1 pass-through between layers (in particular, interface layer and application/domain layer). <!-- note that https://www.ibm.com/garage/method/practices/code/domain-driven-design seems to contradict this hint at least to some extent -->
-* When Bounded Contexts (BCs) are realized by API providers, one service API and IDE project for each team/system Bounded Context (a.k.a. microservice) should be foreseen.
+* When Bounded Contexts are realized by API providers, one service API and IDE project for each team/system Bounded Context (a.k.a. microservice) should be foreseen.
 * Aggregates supply API resources (or responsibilities) of service endpoints.
 * DDD (application) services may be exposed as top-level (home) resources in Bounded Context endpoints as well.
 * The Root Entity (also known as Aggregate Root), the Repository, and the Factory in an Aggregate suggest top-level resources; contained entities yield sub-resources.
 The [MDSL generator in Context Mapper](https://contextmapper.org/docs/mdsl/) implements this mapping.
 * Repository lookups become paginated queries (GET with search parameters).

-Additional rules of thumb regarding the transition from DDD to API design (drawn from our experience and additional sources) are:
+Additional rules of thumb regarding the transition from DDD (@Evans:2003) to API design (drawn from our experience and additional sources) are:

-* Master data and transactional data go to different bounded contexts/aggregates and, in turn, endpoints.
+* Master data and transactional data go to different Bounded Contexts/Aggregates and, in turn, endpoints.
 * Creation requests to Factories become POSTs.
 * Entity modifiers become PUTs or PATCHes.
 * Value Objects appear in the custom MIME types representing resources.